AI174/Ex2/README.md

 BrickerGameManager:
-Welcome to BrickerGameManager, a Java-based game inspired by the classic Arkanoid, developed by Adan Irshead and Haya Natsheh.
-This project was created as an exercise for the course "67125-1 Introduction to Object Oriented - 1" at the Hebrew University of Jerusalem, leveraging the DanoGameLab game engine framework to implement and manage game objects dynamically.
+Hello!
+I'm Adan Irshead, and together with Haya Natsheh, we developed BrickerGameManager as part of our coursework for "67125-1 Introduction to Object Oriented - 1" at the Hebrew University of Jerusalem, leveraging the DanoGameLab game engine framework to implement and manage game objects dynamically.

 Game Overview: